-The upper 12 inches of exposed subgrade, extended a minimum of two (2) feet laterally beyond all pavement lines, should be moisture conditioned and recompacted, as necessary, to pass a proofroll evaluation as described in Section 6.1, "Site preparation" of this report.
+The upper 12-inches of exposed subgrade, extended a minimum of two (2) feet laterally beyond all pavement lines, should be moisture conditioned and recompacted, as necessary, to pass a proof roll evaluation as described in Section 6.1, "Site preparation" of this report.

 Any localized soft, wet, or loose areas identified during the proof rolling should be repaired prior to paving.
 Fill material should be placed in loose lifts up to a maximum of eight (8) inches in thickness and compacted to at least 95% of the maximum dry density in accordance with ASTM D698 at moisture contents outlined in the Earthwork section.
 Construction traffic should be minimized to prevent unnecessary disturbance of the pavement subgrade.
-Disturbed areas, as verified by CFS's geotechnical engineer, should be removed and replaced with properly compacted material.
+Disturbed areas, as verified by CFS's geotechnical engineer, should be removed, and replaced with properly compacted material.

-Fat clays (CH) with Liquid Limits of greater than 55 should not be used in the upper one (1) foot beneath the pavement section without being stabilized with Type 1/2 Portland cement to a minimum depth of 9-inches at a concentration of 5% by dry unit weight as determined by ASTM D698.
-Consideration should be given to treating all non-LVC clays so as to extend the life of the pavement, improve performance and reduce maintenance costs.
+Fat clays (CH) with Liquid Limits of greater than 55 should not be used in the upper one (1) foot beneath the pavement section without being treated with Type 1/2 Portland cement to a minimum depth of 9-inches at a concentration of 5% by dry unit weight as determined by ASTM D698.
+When used for this purpose, this treatment is considered in addition to the recommended granular base included in the pavement sections above.
+However, Consideration should be given to treating all non-LVC clays so as to extend the life of the pavement, improve performance and reduce maintenance costs.
 Any cement stabilization should be compacted to 95% of the material's dry unit weight at a moisture content between 0 and +4% of the materials optimum moisture content as determined by ASTM D698.
 The materials should be compacted in loose lifts not exceeding twelve (12) inches in thickness.
-This treatment is considered in addition to the recommended granular base but can be use in leu of the recommended geogrid.
-Liquid limits should be verified at the time of construction.
+Compaction and moisture requirements should be achieved within two (2) hours of mixing.
+Cement treated subgrades should be protected from construction traffic, freezing, and drying for a minimum of 5 days after mixing.